Creating and distributing an employee engagement survey is hard work.

 Make time to chat with a customer success manager from the vendor helping you distribute your engagement survey.

 You want to make sure that it’s easy for employees to access the survey and save their responses, so they can complete the survey in spurts.

 You also want to confirm how to troubleshoot issues in case you need to create a new link for employees.

 You’ll also want to understand what the different distribution options are.
 Can employees easily complete the survey from their phones, for example?

 Once you’ve distributed the survey and employees have completed it, you want to know how to quickly download and review the data, whether it will be backed up, and whether there are value-added features the vendor can provide such as data visualizations.

-Overall, you want to ensure that no technical questions get in the way of you successfully creating, distributing, and analyzing your survey.
+Overall, you want to ensure that no technical questions get in the way of you successfully creating, distributing, and analyzing your engagement survey results.